joejag/aws_exam_notes/exam.md

 - NLB: Share LB using PrivateLink.
 IAM is just authorization
 - SG: For custom: Outbound is allowed by default.
 Inbound is not.
 - SG: For default: Outband is allowed, inbound allows only from the SG
-- ALB: You can connect to instacnes in peered VPCs, ip-addresses, on-prem via DirectConnect or VPN
+- ALB: You can connect to instances in peered VPCs, ip-addresses, on-prem via DirectConnect or VPN
 - TransitGateway: Multiple VPCs and Mulitple Customer Sites

 # Management & Governance